 Uterine artery embolization is one option to shrink fibroids, and works by injecting tiny particles into your arteries that carry blood to your uterus.
 When fibroids experience reduced blood supply, they usually shrink.

 Minimally invasive surgical treatments can also destroy fibroids without damaging healthy tissue.
 One approach uses a laparoscope to access your uterus and remove fibroids.
 Fibroids can also be removed hysteroscopically depending on the location.
-Robotic surgery is another minimally invasive surgical option, and enables a level of dexterity and flexibility that’s difficult without robotic assistance.

 Your doctor at My OB/GYN Specialists works with you to explore the best fibroid treatment options for your needs.
 To learn more, contact the office today.